ladral/qnap-nextcloud/README.md

 ![Container Creation](.attachments/ContainerCreation.png)

-Open the `Container Station` and select `Create` from the management menu.
-Click on the `Create Application` button.
+Open the `Container Station` and select `Applications` from the management menu.
+Click on the `Create` button.

 ![Create Container Application](.attachments/CreateContainerApplication.png)